WHERE THE RED FERN GROWS: Dog Training in Minnesota

 Love is woven throughout the novel and contributes to the sad ending.
 “Where the Red Fern Grows” has been banned for its content dealing with violence and death.
 While a novel about a boy and his dogs will often bring tears, the two coonhound siblings in this book don't just die.
 One is fatally attacked by a mountain lion, and the other one dies mourning its sibling's death while lying on its grave.
 Some parents believe that these are too weighty of subjects for young children to be able to process properly.

+Eileen often hired me to help her with designing and marketing a number of her ventures.
 The most recent project Eileen and I were working on was a book of poetry from the 18th century written by one of her Irish ancestors.
 She felt studying your heritage and those who have gone on before you provides clues to your past and shows how you have evolved.
 By discovering more about your ancestors and celebrating family traditions; it can open your eyes to how beautiful and unique you are.
 I sent Eileen a book on gardening and a yard gnome at Christmas with a note that said “Gifts to keep your Rebel Mind busy during the cold Minnesota winter.”
 Yard Gnomes are of course banned at the prestigious Chelsea Garden Show in the UK, and as a collector of banned fine art objects, yard gnomes are something with which I'm obsessed.
 Eileen had called me about a month prior and told me that she had been diagnosed with stage 4 cancer.
 They were putting together a treatment plan and I figured she would need things to keep her mind occupied.

 The title “Where the Red Fern Grows” comes from a Native American Indian myth that tells how a little boy and girl were lost in a blizzard and had frozen to death.
 In the spring, when they were found, a beautiful red fern had grown up between their two bodies.
 The story went on to say that only an angel could plant the seeds of a red fern, which would never die.
 Where a red fern grew, that spot was sacred.
 The title of the book implies that the Redbone Coonhounds were sent by God.